Content of this article:

 To backup disk in ASUS laptop, plug your external hard drive and initialize it, launch this freeware, click "Disk Backup" under the Backup tab, click "+ Add Disk" to add your ASUS hard drive, then select destination path and click "Start Backup".

-Note: To customize your backup task, please click "Options" or "Schedule" at the main page of "Disk Backup" to set it up.
+Note: To customize your backup task, please click "Options" or "Schedule Backup" to set it up.
 You can comment the task to distinguish it from other tasks, or continuously backup disk with daily/weekly/monthly schedule backup, etc.

 To switch ASUS laptop hard drive, free up the laptop back cover with screwdrivers and place the screws in the small box, plug the plastic card in the gap, twist and move it to take off the cover, use screwdrivers to free up hard drive frame and replace with SSD, then install all stuff to the previous locations.
 At last, turn on the laptop and start to restore disk image.